‘What is there to be afraid of?’ Ukrainians in battered southern town hopeful about counteroffensive - KTVZ

 By Vasco Cotovio, Frederik Pleitgen, William Bonnett and Darya Tarasova, CNN

-Southern Ukraine (CNN) — Deep inside a makeshift bunker, residents of Orihiv await an aid delivery while artillery shakes the ground above.
+Southern Ukraine (CNN) — Deep inside a makeshift bunker, residents of Orikhiv await an aid delivery while artillery shakes the ground above.

 “It’s comfortable here,” 72-year-old Olga Shumska says, unfazed by the commotion outside.
 The town in the Zaporizhzhia region sits just five kilometers away from a frontline where Ukrainian forces have been making a recent push.